The leading coefficient of the $L^2$-Alexander torsion: Ahyperbolic surfaces

 A sutured manifold $(M,R_+,R_-,\gamma)$ is called \textit{taut} if the surfaces $R_{\pm}$ are both \textit{taut}, i.e.\ $R_{\pm}$ do not contain any disc component and have minimal complexity among all surfaces representing $[R_{\pm}]\in H_2(M,\gamma)$. \end{definition}

 \begin{exemple} For a Thurston norm minimizing surface $\Sigma$ in a 3-manifold $N$ the manifold $N \doublesms \Sigma$ is a taut sutured manifold with the sutured manifold structure

 \end{exemple}

-\begin{definition} We call a taut sutured manifold $(M,R_+,R_-,\gamma)$ \emph{ahyperbolic} if there is a disjoint union $\mathcal{C}$ of properly embedded incompressible tori $T_1,\ldots, T_n$ and annuli $A_1,\ldots, A_k$ in $M$ with the following properties: \bnm[font=\normalfont] \item each annulus component $A$ in $\mathcal{C}$ touches $R_+$ and $R_-$ and is not boundary parallel, \item each component $M'$ of $M\doublesms \mathcal{C}$ is, as a pair of spaces $(M',M'\cap R_- )$, homeomorphic to one of the following three simple types: \bnm \item $(N,F)$ where $N$ is a Seifert fibered space and $F$ is a union of boundary tori and of $\pi_1$-injective annuli lying in the boundary, \item $(V, C)$ where $V$ is a solid torus and $C$ is a collection of essential annuli in the boundary of $V$ (here essential means $\pi_1$-injective in $V$), \item $(S\times I, S\times\left\{-1\right\})$, where $S$ is a surface with boundary. \enm \enm \end{definition}
+\begin{definition} We call a taut sutured manifold $(M,R_+,R_-,\gamma)$ \emph{ahyperbolic} if there is a disjoint union $\mathcal{C}$ of properly embedded incompressible tori $T_1,\ldots, T_n$ and annuli $A_1,\ldots, A_k$ in $M$ such that each component $M'$ of $M\doublesms \mathcal{C}$ is, as a pair of spaces $(M',M'\cap R_- )$, homeomorphic to one of the following three simple types: \bnm \item[(a)] $(N,F)$ where $N$ is a Seifert fibered space and $F$ is a union of boundary tori and of $\pi_1$-injective annuli lying in the boundary, \item[(b)] $(V, C)$ where $V$ is a solid torus and $C$ is a collection of essential annuli in the boundary of $V$ (here essential means $\pi_1$-injective in $V$), \item[(c)] $(S\times I, S\times\left\{-1\right\})$, where $S$ is a surface (possibly with boundary) which is neither a disk nor a sphere. \enm \end{definition}

-\begin{definition} A Thurston norm minimizing surface $\Sigma$ in a $3$-manifold $N$ with empty or torodial boundary is called \emph{ahyperbolic} if $N\doublesms\Sigma$, viewed as a sutured manifold, is ahyperbolic. \end{definition}
+\begin{definition} A Thurston norm minimizing surface $\Sigma$ in a $3$-manifold $N$ with empty or toroidal boundary is called \emph{ahyperbolic} if $N\doublesms\Sigma$, viewed as a sutured manifold, is ahyperbolic. \end{definition}

 \begin{proposition} If $(M,R_+,R_-,\gamma)$ is ahyperbolic, then

 In particular if $\Sigma$ in $N$ is a ahyperbolic surface, then

 \end{proposition} \begin{proof} This proposition follows from Lemma~\ref{lem:tautwo-basics} in the following way.
 We first look at the three pairs (a), (b) and (c) in the definition of ahyperbolic.
 For a pair $(N,F)$ of type (a) we have $\tautwo(N,F)=1$ by Lemma~\ref{lem:tautwo-basics} (2), (3) and (4) and the fact that every Seifert fibered space is finitely covered by an $S^1$-bundle \cite[Flowchart 1]{AFW15}.